hadashiA/VContainer/README.md

 - In this example, the routeSearch of CharacterService is automatically set as the instance of AStarRouteSearch when CharacterService is resolved.
 - Further, VContainer can have a Pure C# class as an entry point.
 (Various timings such as Start, Update, etc. can be specified.)
 This facilitates "separation of domain logic and presentation".
-- With the `WithId` method and `InjectWithId` attribute, you can register and resolve multiple implementations of the same interface with object-based identifiers (including enums, strings, and integers).
+- With the `WithId` method and overloaded `Inject` attribute, you can register and resolve multiple implementations of the same interface with object-based identifiers (including enums, strings, and integers).

 ### Flexible Scoping with async